MelchiorObame/Reseau-de-neurones-HTR/README.md

  Format of Your `words.json` :
 ```
 {
-img1 : "hello"
+img1: "hello"
     ...
-imgX : "good"
+imgX: "good"
 }
 ```
- With each key is the path like in words.txt(first column) and each value is the ground truth label for that image, this code will works fine.
+ With each key is the path like in words.txt (first column) and each value is the ground truth label for that image, this code will work fine.

 8. Go to `data/` and run `python checkDirs.py` for a rough check if everything is ok.

-If you want to train the model from scratch, delete the files contained in the `model/` directory or for an user run `python users.py -u user_Name --formated and then run the trainning`
+If you want to train the model from scratch, delete the files contained in the `model/` directory or for a user run `python users.py -u user_Name --formated and then run the trainning`
 Otherwise, the parameters are loaded from the last model-snapshot before training begins.
-Then, go to the `src/` directory and execute `python main.py --train` or `python main.py --train --user user_Name` to do training with an user .
+Then, go to the `src/` directory and execute `python main.py --train` or `python main.py --train --user user_Name` to do training with a user.
 After each epoch of training, validation is done on a validation set (the dataset is split into 95% of the samples used for training and 5% for validation as defined in the class `DataLoader`).
 If you only want to do validation given a trained NN, execute `python main.py --validate` or `python main.py --user user_Name --validate`.
 Training on the CPU takes 18 hours on my system (VM, Ubuntu 16.04, 8GB of RAM and 4 cores running at 3.9GHz).